 Thank you for your interest in the Nationally Recognized Early Childhood Master of Arts in Teaching program at Kent State University.
 Please review this information carefully.
 We believe you will find this information helpful as you begin your application to the program.

-The Early Childhood MAT program is for those individuals who already hold a bachelor's degree in another subject area and who are interested in becoming certified to teach Preschool through Grade 3 in the state of Ohio.
+The Early Childhood MAT program is for those individuals who already hold a bachelor's degree in another subject area and who are interested in becoming certified to teach Preschool through Grade 5 in the state of Ohio.

 The MAT program at Kent State is an 18-month intensive, 5-semester program.
 You will attend classes during Summer I, Fall, Spring, Summer I, and Fall.
 You will graduate in December.
 We are in the process of moving some courses/content to an online format for the convenience of our dedicated adult students.

 Due to the intensive nature of the program, you will observe and teach in a field site during most of your MAT experience.
 Most students who are employed during this program need to do so after the end of the school day, typically after 3:30PM, and on Fridays, Saturdays and/or Sundays.

-As soon as you decide to apply, email Janene Jones at firstname.lastname@example.org to request an Early Childhood MAT application packet.
-Specify in your email that you would like the Early Childhood MAT packet.
-The application packet will provide all of the information you need to apply to the MAT program.
-Be sure to include your home address, email address, and phone number in your email.
-Mrs. Jones will mail you the necessary forms and instructions.
+Alternatively, email Erin Harwood at firstname.lastname@example.org to request an Early Childhood MAT application packet, and she will mail you the packet.
+Specify in your email that you would like the Early Childhood MAT packet, and be sure to include your home address, email address, and phone number in your email.

 NOTE: The Praxis Core Exams have been eliminated from the Summer 2021 Early Childhood MAT list of admission requirements.
 Admission to this cohort does NOT require standardized test scores.

 You will need to take the Praxis Core: Reading, Writing and Math, for admission consideration to the program.
 (The GRE is no longer required.)
 Visit the ETS Praxis site for more information.